Biltmore Wines: Cheers for Each Tier!

 Featured image: Strada Romana à Bordighera by Claude Monet, 1884

-Meet The Team That Handcrafts Biltmore Wines
+Meet The Winemaker Who Handcrafts Biltmore Wines

-Meet Sharon Fenchak, Biltmore Winemaker and Vice President
+Meet Sharon Fenchak, Executive Winemaker for Biltmore

 After high school, Sharon joined the United States Army as a Communications Specialist.
 While stationed in Vicenza, Italy, she discovered a new appreciation and a growing passion for wine—particularly the sparkling moscato for which the region is noted.